Inside a Preview

 Tugboat-provided images send outbound email through the Tugboat SMTP proxy by default.
 If you are using your own image, or your codebase does not use the underlying operating system mail configuration, use the \$TUGBOAT_SMTP Environment Variable to ensure that Tugboat is able to properly capture your outbound email.

 Tugboat makes a best-effort attempt at capturing outbound email.
-Commonly used outbound SMTP ports (25, 465, 587, and 2525) are blocked, and any mail sent through the Tugboat SMTP proxy is captured for display with the Preview that sent it.
+Commonly used outbound SMTP ports (25, 465, 587, and 2525) are blocked, and any mail sent through the Tugboat SMTP proxy (on ports 25 and 587) is captured for display with the Preview that sent it.

 Preview Statistics